hispanasian/LearnProgramming/README.md

 ###Get IntelliJ
 Finally, you'll want to [download](https://www.jetbrains.com/idea/) and install IntelliJ.
 This will be our IDE for Scala.
 During the install process, make sure you download the Scala plugin.

-Once you've installed IntelliJ, you'll want to open up this project.
+-Once you've installed IntelliJ, you'll want to open up this project.
 To do that, simply open this project from InelliJ.
-You may need to tell IntelliJ where to find the JDK and Scala. use [this](http://nanxiao.me/en/getting-started-with-scala-in-intellij-idea-14-1/)
+You may need to tell IntelliJ where to find the JDK and Scala. use [this](http://nanxiao.me/en/getting-started-with-scala-in-intellij-idea-14-1/) guide to help you.
+You can just create a new project if that's easiest for you.

 ###Nex Lesson
 Now you're ready to move on to the next lesson where we'll create your first program!
 First, checkout the next lesson: